dubniczky/Setup-Scripts/README.md

-# Server Development Tools
+# System Setup Scripts

-Tools and scripts for developing client-server applications.
+Tools and scripts for setting up environments and installing packages.